 Size: Transcript 14 pages.

 Format: Originally recorded on 1 sound tape reel.
 Reformated in 2010 as 1 digital wav file.
 Duration is 1 hr., 3 min.

-Collection Summary: An interview of Charles Henry Sawyer conducted by Heyward Ehrlich in 1964 for the Archives of American Art.
+Collection Summary: An interview of Charles Henry Sawyer conducted in 1964, by Heyward Ehrlich, for the Archives of American Art.